Circumbinary planet: Kepler-453

 In 2015, astronomers confirmed the existence of Kepler-453b, a circumbinary planet with orbital period of 240.5 days.

 Kepler-1647

-A new planet, called Kepler-1647b, was announced on June 13, 2016.
-It was discovered using the Kepler telescope.
+A new planet, called Kepler-1647b, was announced on June 13, 2016, discovered using the Kepler telescope.
 The planet is a gas giant, similar in size to Jupiter which makes it the second largest circumbinary planet ever discovered, next to PSR B1620-26.
-It is located in the stars' habitable zone, and it orbits the star system in 1107 days, which makes it the longest period of any confirmed transiting exoplanet so far.
+It is located in the stars' habitable zone, and it orbits the star system in 1107 days, which gives it the longest period of any confirmed transiting exoplanet so far.

 MXB 1658-298

-A massive planet around this Low Mass X-ray Binary (LMXB) system was found by the method of periodic delay in X-ray eclipses.
+A massive planet or brown dwarf around this low-mass X-ray binary (LMXB) system was found by the method of periodic delay in X-ray eclipses.

-TOI 1338 b
+TOI-1338 b

-A large planet called TOI 1338 b, around 6.9 times as large as Earth and 1,300 light years away, was announced on January 6, 2020.
+A large planet called TOI-1338 b, around 6.9 times as large as Earth and 1,300 light years away, was announced on January 6, 2020.